Hi, you are logged in as , if you are not , please click here

 NCRM Logo

-It has also been suggested that research methods and methodologies need to be decolonised too.
-This course will offer an in-depth exploration of this area by asking: What are the possibilities when it comes to decolonial research?
-This one-day course will be split into four sections, as follows.
+This course will offer an in-depth exploration of decolonising academia by asking: What are the possibilities when it comes to decolonial research?

-Firstly, the course will examine the decolonial critique of academia.
+1. Examining the decolonial critique of academia.
 This will involve exploring some of the main themes found within decolonial scholarship and activism with a specific focus on the decolonial critique of social science research.

-Secondly, the course will explore some of the key predecessors of decolonial research which have had a significant impact on current thinking about decolonial research.
+2. Exploring some of the key predecessors of decolonial research which have had a significant impact on current thinking about decolonial research.
 More specifically, consideration will be given to the relationship between feminist research, Indigenous research, and decolonial research.

-Thirdly, the course will consider various strategies which have been suggested to decolonise research.
+3. Considering various strategies which have been suggested to decolonise research.
 This will involve discussing some of the practical strategies that may be used when trying to produce decolonial research.

 The course covers:

-• Robust exposition of decolonial theory and its critique of contemporary academia.
+• Robust exposition of decolonial theory and its critique of contemporary academia

-• Examination of the significant influence that feminist research and Indigenous research has had on decolonial research.
+• Examination of the significant influence that feminist research and Indigenous research has had on decolonial research

 • Consideration of various strategies which have been adopted in the pursuit of decolonial research.